BrownCSCI1230/lab08_trimeshes/README2.md

 For our purposes, we will be using per-vertex normals.
 Each triangle is represented by a sextuplet of vertex positions and normals in `std::vector<float> vertexData` (we use `vertexData` since it's shorter than `vertexPositionsAndNormals`).
 Again, the winding order of vertices and normals is \~_counter-clockwise_~.

 #### 2.1.3 Why Do Normals And Winding Order Matter?
-As you've already seen in the Ray projects and in Lab 06 Lighting you need normals to properly shade objects.
+As you've already seen in the Ray projects and in Lab 06 Lighting, you need normals to properly shade objects.

 In this lab and in the Realtime projects, you need the correct winding order of positions and normals to properly render the objects.
 This is because of backface culling.
 Backface culling is a rendering technique that determines which side of the triangle is visible.

 ![backface culling gif][url]

 You can read more about backface culling [here](https://www.easytechjunkie.com/what-is-back-face-culling.htm).

-### 2.2 Multiple Triangles, Or, A Triangle Mesh
+### 2.2 Multiple Triangles, Or, A Trimesh
 If you combine multiple triangles together, you'll end up with a trimesh!
-Neat, right?
-Recall, this is called tessellation!
+Recall that tessellation levels determines the number of triangles used in the trimesh.
 How do we represent a collection of triangles?
 Well, we've already seen a possible solution: just append the additional triangle information onto the back of the list.
 In our case, this list is still represented as `std::vector<float> vertexData`.

 ![cube vertex data img][url]